Ice hockey in Switzerland: Governing body

 The Swiss Ice Hockey Federation organizes amateur and professional ice hockey in the country.
 The Spengler Cup is one of the biggest ice hockey tournaments in all of Switzerland and holds the title of oldest invitational ice hockey tournament in the world, capturing the attention of millions of hockey fans throughout the nation annually.

 National leagues

 Men

 National League (NL) is the highest professional tier in Swiss men's hockey, called the National League A until 2017.
 Below the National League are the professional Swiss League, previously called the National League B, followed by the third-tier MySports League.
 The amateur Regio League comprises the 1.
 Liga, 2.
 Liga, 3.
 Liga, and 4.
 Liga, which make up the 4th, 5th, 6th and 7th levels of Swiss men’s ice hockey respectively.

+The National League regularly holds the record for highest average attendances of any league outside of North America.
+During the 2022/23 regular season, the 14 teams achieved an average attendance of more than 7000 spectators per game.

 Women

 The top women’s hockey league in Switzerland was founded in 1986 as the Leistungsklasse A (LKA; 'Performance Class A'), officially known in French as the Ligue nationale A (LNA) and in Italian as the Lega Nazionale A (LNA).
 It was renamed as the Swiss Women's Hockey League A (SWHL A) in 2014.
 In 2019, the league name was shortened to Women's League, the name currently in use, though SWHL A continues to be used for abbreviation by many sources.
 The EHC Kloten Specials were named the first Swiss Champions in women's ice hockey after winning the inaugural season of the league in 1986–87.

 As ice hockey grew in popularity among young women throughout the nation, a second-tier league called the Leistungsklasse B (LKB), was formed in 1988.
 Additional lower-level leagues were created over time and eventually adopted designations as parts of the SWHL league system.
 As of 2021, three national leagues exist below the Women's League: SWHL B, SWHL C, and SWHL D.